 NBR on TwitterMy Tweets

 Consumers are still cautious about spending… so says Terry Lundgren who as CEO of Macy’s has a keen sense of how consumers think.
 Lundgren says “there are signs of life” of why consumers should be feeling better, noting a strong job market and falling gas prices.
-But adds that until they have job security and …
+But he adds that until consumers have job security and higher paychecks, …

 Susie Gharib sat down with CVS Health CEO Larry Merlo to discuss the company’s renewed commitment to keeping its customers healthy.